Fellow Canadians provided insight on the PUFF in Choux PASTRY.

 PREPARATION:

-in order to jump start the process of creating steam.
+.
+In order to jump start the process of creating steam, pre-heat the oven at:

-in order to jump start the process of creating steam.
+.
+In order to jump start the process of creating steam, pre-heat the oven at:

 .
-Prepare a parchment paper pre-lined large baking sheet.
+Prepare 2 large parchment paper lined baking pans.

 ...BATTER-dough (Choux paste):

-.
-In a small-medium saucepan pour the water, place the butter, salt and sugar.
-On medium-high heat, bring these ingredients to a rapid boil.* Turn the heat off and set the saucepan away from the heat source. * Note: It is very important that this initial step is done quickly, since the water quantity cannot be released too much into evaporation.
+2. .
+In a medium-small saucepan, combine the water, butter, salt and sugar.
+On MEDIUM-HIGH heat, bring these ingredients to a rapid boil and then immediately remove saucepan away from the heat source.
+Note: It is very important that this initial step is done quickly, since the water evaporation has to be limited.
 This water content is needed for the magic to happen in the oven.

-.
-With a strong silicone spatula or wooden spoon...immediately add ALL the flour at once and stir vigorously until well incorporated into a smooth ball that has pulled away from the sides of the pot.
+3. Immediately add all the flour at once.
+With a strong spatula, vigorously combine into a smooth ball which has pulled away from the sides of the pot.

-.
-Now, start adding one egg at the time and also blend as quickly as possible.
-Repeat with the remaining eggs until all is well combined.
-At this point the dough will have a soft consistency as well as show a glossy appearance.
+4.Then, either manually or an electric beater, very gradually incorporate one egg at the time.
+Once combined, the dough will have a soft consistency as well as show a glossy appearance.
 The batter should be just stiff enough to hold its shape when transferred onto the baking sheet.

-.
-Prepare to either use a small spoon to place the dough onto the pre-lined baking sheet or use a pastry bag**.
-Usually leave at least 2 inches (5 cm) apart.
-Also, flatten lightly any protruding pointed edges.
+5. Prepare to either use a spoon or appropriate size scoop to place the dough onto the baking pan.
+Note: a pastry bag can also be used.
+Leave them at least 2 inches (5 cm) apart.
+Also, lightly flatten any protruding pointed edges with a slightly wet finger.

 Dough quantity GUIDELINE for different sized puffs: